An account in the Program.

 The account application is the application to be completed and submitted to the Michigan Education Savings Program (MESP), along with payment, to open an account and participate in the Program.
 It incorporates by reference the Program Participation Agreement.

 The account owner is the owner of an account in the Program, typically the parent or grandparent but it doesn’t need to be a family relation.

 An investment approach that seeks to exceed the average returns of the financial markets.
 Active managers rely on research, market forecasts, and their own judgment and experience in selecting securities to buy and sell.

 A 10% additional federal tax imposed on the earnings portion of a Non-Qualified Withdrawal.

-The distribution of your funds among various investment alternatives or asset classes.
+The distribution of funds within an investment option among various investment alternatives or asset classes.
 Typically, asset allocation is expressed in percentages; for example, 40% equities, 40% fixed income, 20% cash.

 Different types of investments.
 Equities (stocks), fixed-income (bonds) and money market (short-term investments) are examples of asset classes.

 A fund that seeks both growth and income, with stability of principal, through a portfolio that includes both stocks and bonds.

 The person named by the account owner in the account application.
 This is the future student who will be using the funds.